 Consider a revocable living trust

-You may choose to transfer your non-registered assets into a trust while you’re alive (typically referred to as an “alter ego trust”).
+Depending on your circumstances, you may choose to transfer your non-registered assets into a trust while you’re alive (typically referred to as an “alter ego trust”).
 You can still use and spend your assets, but the trust technically owns them.

 Choose the right executor